MotherCloudManagement/CloudDrip/index.md

 ### Download the Application

 This Web Application is licensed and protected by a EULA agreement.
 The primary purpose of this application is not to make money, but to establish an identity in the cloud space as a reputible business for developing cloud tools and solutions.
 This application is FREE, but you will have to request a copy by email.
 You will be given an activation key that will allow you to pull the repositry.
+To request your activation key, please send an [email](mailto:mcmcloud.management@gmail.com) stating that you would like an activation code.
+You will be promptly responded to!

 ### Support or Contact to Request a Demo